julzaza/wildwitchherbs/_posts/2026-08-07-preparing-the-womb-european-tradition.md

 ---

-## A Four-Month Fertility Preparation Tradition
+## A 4-Month Fertility Preparation Tradition

 Inspired by these older ideas of gradual preparation, I created a four-month fertility journey that follows the traditional belief that important transformations need time.

-Inside the **Four-Month Fertility System**, each month focuses on a different stage of preparation:
+Inside the **4-Month Fertility System**, each month focuses on a different stage of preparation:

  opening and cleansing
  warming and nourishing